- Total population: 196 million

 Pakistan has become increasingly vulnerable to humanitarian crises due to regional instability, climate change and widespread poverty.

 Disasters both natural and man-made have plagued the country for over a decade.
-Law enforcement actions against terrorists in northwestern Pakistan have caused a million people to be temporarily displaced from their homes, while earthquakes and monsoon floods frequently effect millions more, rendering them homeless and in need of food, water and shelter.
+Earthquakes and monsoon floods frequently effect millions, rendering them homeless and in need of food, water and shelter.
+At the same time Pakistan is working to eradicate terrorism from the country.

 What are the main humanitarian challenges in Pakistan?

-Pakistan has several populations each with a unique set of humanitarian challenges: communities temporarily uprooted by anti-terrorism law enforcement actions, vulnerable Afghan refugees and people displaced by natural disasters such as floods or earthquakes.
+Pakistan has several populations each with a unique set of humanitarian challenges: ccommunities temporarily displaced by violence; many registered and unregistered Afghan refugees; and people uprooted by natural disasters such as floods or drought.

 How does the IRC help in Pakistan?